 While the WooCommerce plugin is free, significant costs can accumulate for customization, premium plugins, and maintenance.
 Users will also need to have a decent amount of technical knowledge, as setting up and customizing WooCommerce can require more technical prowess than other plug-and-play platforms.

-Price: There's no cost to use the basic WooCommerce plugin, but you'll need to consider the costs of website hosting and additional features for your business.
+Price: There’s no cost to use the basic WooCommerce plugin, but you will need to consider the costs of website hosting and additional features for your business.

 Free trial: N/A